 Export New Functionality to the Client

-The last step in integrating animated sprite element functionality into the engine involves modifying the engine access file, index.js.
+>>HEREThe last step in integrating animated sprite element functionality into the engine involves modifying the engine access file, index.js.
 Edit index.js and add in the following import and export statements to grant client access to SpriteAnimateRenderable and eAnimationType.